HealthFlow

 Abstract

-The efficacy of AI agents in healthcare research is hindered by their reliance on static, predefined strategies.
-This creates a critical limitation: agents can become better tool-users but cannot learn to become better strategic planners, a crucial skill for complex domains like healthcare.
+The efficacy of AI agents in research is hindered by their reliance on static, predefined strategies.
+This creates a critical limitation: agents can become better tool-users but cannot learn to become better strategic planners, a crucial skill for complex domains.
 We introduce HealthFlow, a self-evolving AI agent that overcomes this limitation through a novel meta-level evolution mechanism.
-HealthFlow autonomously refines its own high-level problem-solving policies by distilling procedural successes and failures into a durable, strategic knowledge base.
+Our agent autonomously refines its own high-level problem-solving policies by distilling procedural successes and failures into a durable, strategic knowledge base.

-To anchor our research and facilitate reproducible evaluation, we introduce EHRFlowBench, a new benchmark featuring complex, realistic health data analysis tasks derived from peer-reviewed clinical research.
-Our comprehensive experiments demonstrate that HealthFlow's self-evolving approach significantly outperforms state-of-the-art agent frameworks.
+To anchor our research and facilitate reproducible evaluation, we introduce EHRFlowBench, a new benchmark featuring complex, realistic data analysis tasks derived from peer-reviewed research.
+Our comprehensive experiments demonstrate that our self-evolving approach significantly outperforms state-of-the-art agent frameworks.
 This work marks a necessary shift from building better tool-users to designing smarter, self-evolving task-managers, paving the way for more autonomous and effective AI for scientific discovery.

 HealthFlow Framework

-The self-evolving architecture of HealthFlow.
-The framework operates in a continuous learning loop.
+The self-evolving architecture of our framework.
+It operates in a continuous learning loop.
 (1) A task is received by the meta agent, which generates a strategic plan by retrieving relevant past experiences.
 (2) The executor agent executes this plan using tools, producing results and detailed logs.
 (3) The evaluator agent assesses the execution, providing feedback for short-term correction.
 (4) Upon success, the reflector agent analyzes the entire process to synthesize abstract experience, which is stored in a persistent memory to augment the meta agent's strategic capabilities for future tasks.

 Meta Agent: Strategic Planner